 To manage users, an administrator selects Administration

-You will see a grid of the active users already present on your server.
+You will see a grid of the active users already present in your Sample Manager project.
 You can use search, sort, and filter options

 on this user grid.

 To view the details for any user in the grid, check the box for that user.
 Details including effective roles are shown in a panel to the right.

 From this panel, an administrator can click the buttons at the bottom to perform these actions on this individual user.

 - Reset Password: Send this user an email with a link to set a new password in order to access the site.